150 Archer Road [map]

 The barn is a phenomenal example of an early Chili barn measuring approximately 30′ x 100′ with a gambrel roof and racking supports, most likely built before the main house.
 It has hand hewn beams, complete milking stanchions and stud stalls for the cattle.
 The second floor is quartered with complete box stalls for two-horse team draft horses.

 The grounds contain an herb and flower garden, fruit trees and vegetables.
 Around the tool shed are black walnut and maple trees and, and planted to keep the milk house cool, are a grove of American bamboo trees.

-Seated on the deck, we viewed the entire property and, also, a historical glimpse into what really made a farm–barns, the berry patch, vegetable garden but, especially, hardworking people.
+Seated on the deck, we viewed the entire property, and were afforded a historical glimpse into what really made a farm–barns, the berry patch, vegetable garden, and hardworking people.

 Mrs. Foley had one more surprise for us.
 She appeared with a little black box with golden trim where one keeps their most important papers.
 Inside the box were all the property abstracts from the time when the abstract was for 3000 acres—a complete historic record of the property.

 The families who have lived here passed down a bit of folklore about an original two-room cottage on the property with indoor plumbing.
 It was called “the rabbit house” where children used to play.
 Mrs. Foley’s grand and great-grandparents lived in West Chili at Buckbee’s Corners.
 Her great grandfather owned the blacksmith shop, now a part of Genesee Country Museum and called The Tin Shop.
 Their family names were Taylor and Mayer.
 Sandra’s roots run deep in Chili.